SenadTopcic/c/README.md

-# c
+This is my learning path in C
-This Git repository is dedicated to showcasing my projects and code examples in the C programming language.
-It serves as a collection of C programs that demonstrate my understanding of fundamental concepts and my ability to develop efficient and robust software in C.
+In this folder are included project written in C

 ft_printf.c                 recode printf()